rodlie/breakdown/README.md

-# breakdown
+# Breakdown

-Simple Breakpad Parser
+A library for parsing Google Breakpad crash dumps.